-THE ENGLISH SILHOUETTISTTE April Fielding (her description, not mine) is a shadowy character.
+THE ENGLISH SILHOUETTISTTE April Fielding (her description, not mine) has been hard to bring out of the shadows.
 Until this month, I didn’t even know her name!
-I only recognised a series of very fine postcard silhouettes, made in the 1900s, embedded in graphite and initialled “AF”.
+I only recognised a series of well-cut postcard silhouettes, made in the 1900s, embellished with graphite and initialled “AF”.

 The mysterious artist with the AF monogram

-I found my first April Fielding silhouette about six years ago, but had no idea who made it.
-All I could see was a well-made silhouette or a middle-aged man, cut in two parts (something I’ve never attempted) with details added to the head inpencil.
+I found my first AF-initialled silhouette about six years ago, but had no idea who made it.
+All I could see was a silhouette of a middle-aged man, cut in two parts (something I’ve never attempted) with details added to the head in pencil.
 I was immediately struck by the quality of the tie and the three-quarter presentation of the shoulders.

-The silhouette was mounted on a blank English postcard, possibly dating from the 1900s and had the single letter “A” added in pencil under the silhouette.
-I now realise this reads “AF” but couldn’t see that at the time.
+The silhouette was mounted on a blank English postcard, possibly dating from the 1900s and appeared to have a single letter “A” added in pencil under the silhouette.
+I now realise this reads “AF” but I couldn’t see that at the time.

 This was a shame as his (or her, as it turned out) work seemed far better than the many other silhouettists who mounted their work on postcards at the time.